Aron Winter: International career

-Winter was a member of the Dutch national team that won the 1988 European Football Championship, but made no appearances during the final tournament.
+Winter was a member of the Netherlands national team that won the 1988 European Football Championship, but made no appearances during the final tournament.

+He played in 1990 Italy World Cup where the Netherlands lost in the round of 16 round against Germany.

+Winter was part of the Dutch squad that lost to later winners Denmark in the semi-finals of Euro 92.

-He played in 1990 Italy World Cup where the Netherlands lost in 1/8 finals game against Germany.
-In the 1994 FIFA World Cup, he scored a goal against Brazil in the quarter-finals, making him the only player of Indian descent ever to score in a World Cup.
+In the 1994 FIFA World Cup, he scored an equalizing goal against Brazil in the quarter-finals, making him the only player of Indian descent ever to score in a World Cup.

-He was also selected for the Dutch national team for Euro 96, as well as the 1998 FIFA World Cup in France.
+He was also selected for the Netherlands national team for Euro 96 in England, as well as the 1998 FIFA World Cup in France.

-Winter placed in Rijkaard's Euro 2000 squad.
+Winter was placed in Rijkaard's Euro 2000 squad and made his final appearance in the Dutch team in the semi-finals against Italy.

-Having represented his national team 84 times, scoring 6 goals, Winter is currently the twelfth most capped player for the Dutch national team.
+Having represented his national team 84 times, scoring 6 goals, Winter is currently the twelfth most capped player for the Netherlands national team.

 Style of play

 Normally a central or holding midfielder, Winter was a hard-working and physical, yet elegant and classy team player of both quantity and quality.
 Owing to his development in the Ajax youth system, which was heavily influenced by the Dutch total football tactical philosophy, Winter was a versatile and well–rounded midfielder, who was capable of assisting his team both defensively and offensively, as well as creatively, courtesy of his physical, technical, and tactical qualities.
 Among his range of skills, he possessed significant stamina, acceleration, physicality, a good positional sense, intelligence, vision, passing, technique, and excellent striking ability from distance, as well as an ability to make late runs into the penalty box.
 Beyond his playing ability, he was known for his strong character, personality, consistency, composed playing style, correct behaviour, and leadership qualities, which made him a respected figure among his clubs' fans and teammates.
 In Italy, his best role was considered to be that of a left–sided central, offensive–minded box-to-box midfielder, known as the mezzala role in Italian football jargon, although he was also capable of playing on the right in a three–player midfield in a 4–3–3, a role in which he was often used during his time at Lazio.
 He would often start matches out wide before moving into the centre of the pitch.
 Moreover, he was also deployed on either the right or left flank, as a wide midfielder, wing-back, or full-back, in particular during his time with Inter; however these were not his favoured positions, and Italian pundits did not consider him to be as well–suited to these roles due to his less convincing performances.
-Winter was also occasionally used to great effect as a centre-back under manager Guus Hiddink with the Dutch national team, with Elko Born of Bleacher Report even ranking him as the eight–best Dutch central defender of all time in 2014.
+Winter was also occasionally used to great effect as a centre-back under manager Guus Hiddink with the Netherlands national team, with Elko Born of Bleacher Report even ranking him as the eight–best Dutch central defender of all time in 2014.